-Each Note will bear interest on its principal amount, from (and including) the Issue Date, at the rate of 0.875 per cent. per annum payable annually in arrear on 6 April in each year in accordance with Condition 3 (Interest) of the Notes.
+Each Note will bear interest on its principal amount, from (and including) the Issue Date, at the rate of 1.250 per cent. per annum, subject to potentially being increased pursuant to Condition 3 (Interest) of the Notes, payable annually in arrear on 6 April in each year in accordance with Condition 3 (Interest) of the Notes.

 Investment in the Notes involves the risk that subsequent changes in market interest rates may adversely affect the value of the Notes.
 While the nominal interest rate of a fixed interest rate note is fixed during the life of such a note or during a certain period of time, the current interest rate on the capital market (market interest rate) typically changes on a daily basis.
 As the market interest rate changes, the price of such note changes in the opposite direction.
 If the market interest rate increases, the price of such note typically falls, until the yield of such note is approximately equal to the market interest rate.
-If the market interest rate changes, the price of a fixed rate note typically increases, until the yield of such note is approximately equal to the market interest rate.
-Noteholders should be aware that movements of the market interest rate can adversely affect the price of the Notes and could cause Noteholders to lose part of the capital invested if they decide to sell Notes during a period in which the market interest rate exceeds the fixed rate of the Notes.
+If the market interest rate changes, the price of the Notes and could cause Noteholders to lose part of the capital invested if they decide to sell Notes during a period in which the market interest rate exceeds the fixed rate of the Notes.
 Any such volatility may have a significant adverse effect on the price of the Notes and cause Noteholders who sell Notes on the secondary market to lose part of their initial investment.